mi-skam/VentoyDocker/README.md

         nbd-client -d <your-nbd-port>
         ```

-Now you can easily use Ventoy2Disk script to create bootable USB drives or disk images.
-For more information on how to use Ventoy2Disk script, refer to the [Ventoy documentation](https://www.ventoy.net/en/doc_start.html).
+Now you can easily use Ventoy scripts to create bootable USB drives or disk images.
+For more information on how to use Ventoy scripts, refer to the [Ventoy documentation](https://www.ventoy.net/en/doc_start.html).

+_📢 Important Notes:_
+- ✅ Only the Ventoy CLI and Ventoy Web is currently supported in this project.
+- ❌ Ventoy GUI interface are NOT supported.

 ----